punit-squadcast/sq-doc/manage-users/punit-test.md

-## How to integrate Kapacitor with Squadcast
+## How to integrate Kapacitor with Squadcast Rashmi

 ### In Squadcast: Using Kapacitor as an Alert Source